 Association on Mineral Exploration (AME) Roundup 2019

-From the 28-31st of January, the Association on Mineral Exploration held their annual “Round-up.”
+From January 28 to 31, 2019 the Association on Mineral Exploration held their annual “Round-up.”
 This was an opportunity for professionals in the Minerals and mining sectors to come together to discuss new strategies, learn from industry experts and review the latest tools.

 Whilst not a perceived as traditional market for students from the UBC Master of Engineering Leadership (MEL), the opportunities were plain to see.